 As soon as you are eligible for Medicare benefits you must have creditable prescription drug coverage.
 If you don’t have coverage as soon as you are Medicare eligible, and then later need it, Medicare can charge you a late penalty.
 For most people, it’s best to get prescription coverage, even if they don’t need it at age 65.

 There are three ways to get credible prescription drug coverage.
-You can get it as part of a Medicare Part C plan (Medicare Advantage), or through a Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plan, or if available, you can get it through an employer group plan.
+You can get it as part of a Medicare Part C plan (Medicare Advantage), or through a Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plan, or if available, you can get it through an employer group plan.

 You can enroll in a Medicare Part D Plan during your Initial Enrollment Period (IEP) or during the Annual Election Period (AEP).
 Also, if you drop a Medicare Advantage plan and return to Original Medicare during the Medicare Annual Disenrollment Period you can join a Part D Plan at that time.